jiangnanhugo/SRSci/_includes/submission.md

 ## Submission Site

-To participate of the competition, each member of the team must submit their proposed algorithms with the link corresponding to the desired track.
+To participate of the competition, each member of the team must submit their proposed algorithms.
 The first member to enroll will create a team name and the other members will choose their team from the list of choices.
 After enrolling, you are good to go!

 [SciBench 2023 on Easychair](https://easychair.org/cfp/content.cgi?a=30862459;draft=1)